Your #1 Ferry travel and route comparison guide. Currently in-depth guides and maps for 427 ferry routes in 59 countries.

 Ferry from Germany to Estonia

-There are no direct ferries at the moment from Germany to Sweden.
-But if you travel to Stockholm first from Rostock and then from Stockholm to Tallinn you have quite a straightforward journey to Estonia / Tallinn.
+There are no direct ferries at the moment from Germany to Estonia.
+But if you travel to Stockholm first from Rostock and then from Stockholm to Tallinn, you have a straightforward journey to Estonia / Tallinn.

 On hold 1 Hansa destinations